Kay Howard: Personal life

 Howard guards her private life jealously, but is less consistent on this in the first two seasons.
 Prior to joining the homicide department, she had an affair with Lt.
 Jimmy Tyron, who was married.
 Tyron would later be arrested for shooting C. C. Cox in the back while fleeing.
 In the first season, she agrees to a date with ASA Ed Danvers, and by the second season the couple go on a double date with Det Stanley Bolander and his new girlfriend.
 Her relationship with Danvers is strictly sexual, and ends at an unspecified point in the third season of the show.
 After breaking up with Danvers, she becomes far more reticent about personal matters to avoid being the subject of office gossip.

 It was implied in the fourth season that her intense privacy, combined with her toughness and style change to masculine clothing, had led to some speculation that she might be a lesbian; upon seeing Kay with a mystery date, Det John Munch said as much, although this may have just been a tactic to get her to tell him who the man is.
 The DVD commentaries for the show reveal that the producers were aware that the character was extremely popular in the LGBT community.

-She is generally "one of the team", although her being female was occasionally remarked upon at the squad.
+She is generally "one of the team", although her being female was occasionally remarked upon by the squad.
 The crime scene photographer J. H. Brodie expressed his infatuation with her, but due to a miscommunication she felt his expression of affection was a way to make fun of her.
 Det.
 Mike Kellerman also stated she was attractive "because of the hair."
 In certain episodes she expressed concern about her sister and gender issues.
 In general she dislikes both being deemed masculine and being treated "like a lady."